marshmallow-code/marshmallow-jsonapi/docs/quickstart.rst

     #     }
     # }

-The :class:`marshmallow_jsonapi.fields.MetaResource` field is used to serialize the meta object within a `resource object <http://jsonapi.org/format/#document-resource-objects>`_.
+The :class:`marshmallow_jsonapi.fields.ResourceMeta` field is used to serialize the meta object within a `resource object <http://jsonapi.org/format/#document-resource-objects>`_.

 .. code-block:: python